• Skip to main content

 Download 60+ FREE Geography from A to Z notebooking / copywork printables to create your own illustrated geography dictionary!

-We have used the My Father’s World homeschool curriculum for quite awhile!
-It has been a resource for our homeschool family.
-The first curriculum package in the My Father’s World 3rd – 8th grade learning cycle is Exploring Countries & Cultures.
+We have used the My Father’s World homeschool curriculum for quite a long time!
+When I find something that works, I stick with it!
+My Father’s World has been a wonderful resource for our homeschool family.
 As with all of our MFW curriculum, I have created printables and copywork pages to supplement this already amazing homeschool program.

-However, rather than using the index cards suggested in the curriculum, I decided to create notebooking / copywork / illustration pages based on the definitions found in the book so that my kids could create their very own geography dictionary!
+The MFW ECC curriculum suggests using index cards to help learn the terms.
+However, I decided to create notebooking / copywork / illustration pages based on the definitions found in the book.

 I thought it would be fun for my kids to create a beautiful keepsake geography dictionary…and now your kids can too!